pachoyan/bashExamples/command-ls/README.md

 - Notes:

   - It is possible that the output will be the same as the simple `ls`.
-So if you want to see how it works use a pipeline with less: `ls -C | less`.
+So if you want to see how it works use a pipeline with less like next `ls -C | less`.
 The output will be:

      `directory  file1.txt  file1.txt~  file2.txt`

-  - But if you use the same command above but without -C (`ls | less`) it will list one per line:
+  - But if you use the same command above without -C, like `ls | less`  it will be listed one per line:

 ```
 directory